Back to Blogs

 The history of The Vaults at The Angel Hotel is incredible.
 12th-Century cellars built from the same stone used to face the Abbey itself and it has serious wow factor.

-Newly refurbished for 2024, The Vaults is now a fantastic food and drink event space and on the last Friday of the month a spectacular setting for a Friday night drink.
+The Vaults is a fantastic food and drink event space and on the last Friday of the month a spectacular setting for a Friday night drink.

 But be sure to book your table, this is already proving to be a popular nightime spot.